 Do you keep a balance in participating as a musician, a bass player in bands, vs. your remix and production projects?

 No, it's pretty random.
 I don't really have a plan.
 It just falls wherever it falls depending on the work.

 Well, thank you very much for your time Bill.
 We appreciate it.

 And we look forward to those exciting releases coming out and hopefully we can get you and Phil hooked up some time.
 That would be VERY interesting!

-JUNE 23, 2002 - Sierra Nevada World Music Festival, Angels Camp, CA
+JUNE 23, Sierra Nevad World Music Festival, Angels Camp, CA